Aloha-Churchill/strange-loops-web/_posts/2023-12-05-kangaroo-algo.md

 When \\(y_j = x_n\\) for some \\(j\\), this means a collision between the "two kangaroos hopping around the group" has been found.
 Since \\(x_N = \alpha^{b+d}\\) and \\(y_j = \beta \cdot \alpha^{d_j}\\), we can equate these two and dividing by the \\(\alpha\\) term in both sides we have that \\(x = b+d-d_j\\) and the DLP has been solved.

-*Exceptions to this include lay ups in basketball and complicated board games that my brother enjoys
+[1] Exceptions to this include lay ups in basketball and complicated board games that my brother enjoys

 ## building further intuition
 The key idea here is that we are sampling two different paths of exponentiation in the group.
 The way that the paths are constructed means that if there is a collision, it tells us something about the relationship between \\(\alpha\\) and \\(\beta\\) through exponentiation.
 Given the data collected through the movement, we then can use it to reconstruct how to get to a solution where \\(\alpha^x = \beta\\).